SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 This document describes several new SDP "proto" and "attribute-name" attribute values in the "Session Description Protocol (SDP) Parameters" IANA registry that can be used to describe QUIC transport for RTP and RTCP packets, and describes how SDP Offer/Answer can be used to set up an RTP connection using QUIC as a transport protocol.

-These proto values are necessary to allow the use of QUIC as an underlying transport protocol for applications such as SIP and WebRTC that commonly use SDP as a session signaling protocol to set up RTP connections.
+These new values are necessary to allow the use of QUIC as an underlying transport protocol for applications such as SIP and WebRTC that commonly use SDP as a session signaling protocol to set up RTP connections.

 --- middle

 # Introduction {#intro}

-This document describes several new SDP "proto" and "attribute-name" attribute values in the "Session Description Protocol (SDP) Parameters" IANA registry ({{SDP-parameters}} and {{SDP-attribute-name}}) that can be used to describe QUIC transport for RTP and RTCP packets, and describes how SDP Offer/Answer ({{!RFC3264}}) can be used to set up an RTP ({{!RFC3550}}) connection using QUIC ({{!RFC9000}} and related specifications), as defined in {{!I-D.ietf-avtcore-rtp-over-quic}}.
+This document describes several new SDP "proto" and "attribute-name" attribute values in the "Session Description Protocol (SDP) Parameters" IANA registry ({{SDP-protos}} and {{SDP-attribute-name}}) that can be used to describe QUIC transport for RTP and RTCP packets, and describes how SDP Offer/Answer ({{!RFC3264}}) can be used to set up an RTP ({{!RFC3550}}) connection using QUIC ({{!RFC9000}} and related specifications), as defined in {{!I-D.ietf-avtcore-rtp-over-quic}}.

-These proto values are necessary to allow the use of QUIC as an underlying transport protocol for applications such as SIP ({{?RFC3261}}) and WebRTC ({{?RFC8825}}) that commonly use SDP as a session signaling protocol to set up RTP connections.
+These new values are necessary to allow the use of QUIC as an underlying transport protocol for applications such as SIP ({{?RFC3261}}) and WebRTC ({{?RFC8825}}) that commonly use SDP as a session signaling protocol to set up RTP connections.

 ##Scope of this document {#scope}